vcalexa/world-cup-score-board/README.md

 4. An example usage is provided with comments in the Example class inside the test package
 5. Test coverage is 100% class, 88% method and 94% line coverage
+6. In this implementation, the decision has been made to keep the `getActiveGames()` method within the `WorldCupScoreBoardService` class, rather than extracting it into a separate service class.
+Below are the reasons behind this design choice:

+7. The `getActiveGames()` method is tightly related to the responsibilities of the `WorldCupScoreBoardService`.
+It directly leverages the internal state of the service, accessing the `games` list.
+Placing it in the same class ensures a cohesive and streamlined implementation.

+8. Being part of the same class allows the method direct access to the `games` list.
+This direct access simplifies the implementation and enhances performance by avoiding unnecessary method calls or additional layers of abstraction.

+9. Maintaining the method within the `WorldCupScoreBoardService` contributes to code simplicity.
+There's no need to introduce an additional service class for a single method, keeping the overall structure clear and straightforward.

+10. While the Single Responsibility Principle (SRP) suggests separating concerns, the decision here prioritizes simplicity and direct access to the required state.
+The application's specific requirements and the desire to keep the implementation straightforward played a crucial role in this design choice.

 #### Using the source code